NHSDigital/software-engineering-quality-framework/quickstart.md

 [Raise an Issue](https://github.com/NHSDigital/software-engineering-quality-framework/issues/new) for things you would like us to add or amend.

-Join the [communities](https://nhs.sharepoint.com/sites/X26_EngineeringCOE) that jointly input into the Framework.

-Join weekly knowledge-sharing meetings, focused on building shared solutions.

 Ask for a Technical Coach to help guide your team.
 You can also offer yourself up as a coach to help other teams.